 - Go to your calendar at vdoto2.com.

-- Click your workout, then click the watch icon (see below) to download the .fit file.
+- Click your workout, then click the three dots above the workout (see below) to download the .fit file.

 3. Connect your watch to your computer.